 Final project and field-work

 The final project, required of all students, has always been an important element of the course, and this remains unchanged in the new programme.
 Over the past 10 years, students of ComDev have had the opportunity to apply what they have learned theoretically to a broad range of contexts and scenarios in the process of completing their projects, and field-work has been conducted in India, South Africa, Mozambique, Kenya, Croatia and Sarajevo, to name but a few.
 During their project work, students have the opportunity to explore a particular research area or topic of concern at a deeper level, and the accompanying written dissertation provides a fantastic opportunity to consolidate and further the knowledge and skills gained in the course.
 This project work also demonstrates a solid foundation in research, which will aid those students who wish to continue into doctoral level studies.
-In choosing the topic for their projects, students are free to ‘think outside the box’, and employ innovativeness and creativity to their field-work endeavours, and project works have included documentaries, short films, photo essays, and a wide array of dissertations presented in interesting and original ways.
+In choosing the topic for their projects, students are free to ‘think outside the box’, and employ innovation and creativity to their field-work endeavours, and project works have included documentaries, short films, photo essays, and a wide array of dissertations presented in interesting and original ways.
 Students are also encouraged to join forces and collaborate on projects, as team-work is regarded as a vital part of effective development cooperation.
-For an example, have a look at Karen Thulstrup’s (ComDev 2008) presentation: At Risk?
-Using participatory photography to stimulate critical thinking.

 The global demand for media and communication skills continues to increase as organisations such as UNICEF have made it a policy to hire ComDev practitioners, not only for international development schemes, but for diversity management and other forms of transcultural cooperation.